shahidhk/pangaea/spec.md

 # TODO #

-- expose specific port on service
+- expose specific port on service, port 80
 - gce mount disk
+- logging and monitoring on google stuff

 - vagrant mount permissions
 - persistent storage for logging and monitoring
+- logrotate logging and monitoring storage

 - merge config and pangaea/files
 - package as pip
 - documentation